jfmedina05/ml-energy-load-microservice/README.md

 # Project Overview
 ## Jaiden Medina
-(Tailor this to your dataset and model information - delete this line) Using the heart disease model (UCI dataset), the work presented here describes the development of a predictive machine learning model to determine the likelihood of heart disease occurence in patients.
-A logistic classifier was selected, optimized, and exported to be used in as a cloud-based microservice.
+Using the energy efficiency dataset, this work describes the development of a predictive machine learning model to estimate heating and cooling loads in buildings.
+A Random Forest regression model was used, optimized, and exported for deployment as a cloud-based microservice.

 # Project Repository Checklist
 - [x] .gitignore